oueme-fungi/collectionsPidatabase/README.md

 npm install pm2@latest -g
 npm install mongodb --save

-scp NGtrippServer.js to a folder on the server
+scp iall files to a folder suitable folder on the server (e.g. web)

+The server is created in node.js using NGtrippServer.js pm2 will run the server as a service that will start automatically when the Pi starts The server script is in NGtrippServer.js

 pm2 start NGtrippServer.js

 pm2 startup
-run given command with neede changes (folder pm -> pm2)
+run given command with needed changes (folder pm -> pm2)

+The settings.json file include database settings.
+If you want any particular name on your collection you can set it here.
+The other javascripts (.js) are for database maintenance (creating database based on settings, or deleting documents from database)

-To set up local network check out check out https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md
+To set up local network check out check out https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md Do this last as you may not have any internet connection afterwards, depending on your setup